MENU

 That’s why Great Place To Work introduced its For All™ model, where gaps between different employee groups are measured to identify how every employee feels at work — not just the majority.

 How do great leaders cultivate credibility, respect, and fairness within their companies?
-It’s crucial to close the Say-Do gap, as trust only develops when words are followed by action.
+Closing the “say-do gap” is crucial, as trust only develops when words are followed by action.

 For any culture to develop high levels of trust, it has to start with leaders.